Secret Service on High Alert After Elon Musk's Controversial Post | Politics

 Secret Service on High Alert After Elon Musk's Controversial Post

-The U.S. Secret Service reacted to a social media post made by Elon Musk, wherein he mused about the lack of assassination attempts on President Joe Biden and Vice President Kamala Harris.
-The post, criticized for potentially inciting violence, was deleted by Musk but caught the attention of the Secret Service.
+The U.S. Secret Service is investigating a controversial social media post by billionaire Elon Musk, which mused about the lack of assassination attempts on President Joe Biden and Vice President Kamala Harris.
+Musk, who owns the X platform, formerly known as Twitter, deleted the post but received widespread criticism for potentially inciting violence.

 (With inputs from agencies.)